NEBRASKA

 (Indian Cave State Park)

-A restored 1854 trading post.
 Lewis and Clark camped at this location in 1804.
 They reported seeing a small unnamed trading fort in the area at that time.
-There was another post built in the 1840's.
-St. Deroin village was laid out in 1853.
+No other information could be found as to its origin or nature.

 Liberty Pole Camp